JuliaPhysics/SolidStateDetectors.jl/docs/src/man/plotting.md

             ),
       layout = (1,4), size = (800,200), legend = false, ticks = false,
       guide = "", zlims = (-0.005,0.1)
 )
 ````

 !!! note
-    So far, when using mesh-base seriestypes (`:csg`, `:wireframe`, `:mesh3d`), plots are produced by plotting whole primitives.
+    So far, when using mesh-based seriestypes (`:csg`, `:wireframe`, `:mesh3d`), plots are produced by plotting whole primitives.
 Thus, usually, nicer plots are produced if the geometry consists only of unions of primitives and not differences or intersections.
 If the geometry contains differences, the resulting negative geometries are plotted with thinner wireframe lines and/or with semi-transparent white mesh faces depending on the `seriestype` used.

 ### How does the plot recipe work?

-The detector consists out of a semiconductor, `det.semiconductor`, its contacts, `det.contacts`,
+The detector consists of a semiconductor, `det.semiconductor`, its contacts, `det.contacts`,
 and its surrounding objects, `det.passives`.
-By default (see [Optional Keywords](#Optional-keywords)) only the contacts and the surrounding objects are plotted
+By default (see [Optional Keywords](@ref)), only the contacts and the surrounding objects are plotted
 and the color of the contact primitives is defined internally through their `id`.

-If one wants more control over the plot one can plot components individually.
+Components can also be plotted individually for enhanced style handling.
 Additionally, the units of the axes are set by calling a `plot` command with units beforehand.
 ````@example tutorial
 plot(u"cm", u"cm", u"cm")
 plot!(det.semiconductor, st = :samplesurface, n_samples = 100, markersize = 2,